aditya-8128/Stock_Analysis/README.md

 ### Advanced Metrics
 - *Sharpe Ratio*: Indicates the risk-adjusted return.
 Higher values are better.
-- *Beta*: Measures the stock's volatility in relation to the market.
-A beta of 1 indicates that the stock moves with the market.
 - *CAGR*: Compound Annual Growth Rate shows the mean annual growth rate of an investment over a specified period of time longer than one year.

 ### Inferential Statistics and Hypothesis Testing